 The UK Chief Medical Officers (CMO) are due to publish new guidelines on physical activity in 2019.
-They will recommend how much physical activity we should do and what types of physical activity most benefit our health.
-The new guidelines will be based on a comprehensive review of the latest research.
+Based on a comprehensive review of the latest research, they will recommend how much physical activity we should do and what types most benefit our health.

-We are planning three pieces of work as part of this project.
-In the first, we will work with three or four community groups in the Knowle West area of Bristol.
-We will run several workshops for these groups to understand what physical activity means to them, and importantly, to understand how best to communicate physical activity messages to their community.
+- First, working with four community groups in Bristol, we will run workshops to understand what physical activity means to them, and how best to communicate physical activity messages to their community.

-Some people in these groups will also see themselves as being physically active, despite the modern world being designed in a way that encourages inactivity.
-Our second piece of work will use an approach called ‘creative non-fiction’ (CNF) to create several emotive, first person case studies that illustrate how people have managed to be active.
-The CNF case studies will be co-produced with people who attended the workshops.
-KWMC will then work with the public contributors to create short films based upon each CNF case study.
+- Our second piece of work will use an approach called ‘creative non-fiction’ (CNF) to create several emotive, first person case studies that illustrate how people have managed to be active, co-produced with some of the workshop participants.
+KWMC will work with them to create short films based on each case study.

-The final piece of work will be to create a toolkit for communications and healthcare professionals that provides advice and guidance on how to tailor physical activity messages to various community groups.
-The team will work with the end users to ensure that the toolkit is as useful as possible.
-This toolkit will include information about the language people prefer and the best ways to share physical activity messages, for example via videos, pictures, or media campaigns.
+- Lastly, we will create a toolkit for communications and healthcare professionals that provides advice and guidance on how to tailor physical activity messages to various community groups.
+We will work with communications and healthcare professionals to ensure that the toolkit is as useful as possible.
+It will include information about the language people prefer and the best ways to share physical activity messages, for example via videos, pictures, or media campaigns.

-Underpinning this project is KWMCs six-phased framework to community engagement – the “Bristol Approach”.
-The framework makes sure that the public are involved in the design, testing and evaluation of socially-beneficial products, such as the physical activity guidelines.
-The Bristol Approach has been used on issues surrounding food waste and damp in homes.
-Our work will help to strengthen the usefulness of the Bristol Approach by adopting it in a new field of research.
+Underpinning this project is KWMC’s framework for community engagement – the “Bristol Approach”.
+This ensures the public are involved in the design, testing and evaluation of socially-beneficial products, such as the physical activity guidelines.
+The Bristol Approach has been used on issues such as food waste and damp in homes.
+How Do You Move? will strengthen the Bristol Approach by applying it in a new area.

-- To make the physical activity guidelines more meaningful for different groups of people
+- Make the physical activity guidelines more meaningful for different groups of people

-- To understand how some people manage to be active in our modern world, which encourages inactivity
+- Understand how some people manage to be active in our modern world, which encourages inactivity

-- To create a toolkit for professionals to help them communicate the physical activity guidelines
+- Create a toolkit for professionals to help them communicate the physical activity guidelines

 - Zoe Banks Gross, Knowle West Media Centre